 If structured properly, these arrangements may allow for tax-deductible employer contributions.

-But, be careful: Welfare benefits are not pension or retirement benefits.
-Internal Revenue Code Section 419 allows employers to take deductions, within certain limits, for contributions generally made to a trust to fund welfare benefits for employees, such as benefits paid in the event of sickness, accident, disability, death or, in some cases, unemployment.
+Be careful: Welfare benefits are not pension or retirement benefits.
+Internal Revenue Code Section 419 allows employers to take deductions within certain limits.
+It’s allowed for contributions generally made to a trust to fund welfare benefits for employees.
+Such as benefits paid in the event of sickness, accident, disability, death or in some cases, unemployment.
 The trust can own life insurance.
 Yet under no circumstances can plan assets revert to the employer.

 The typical company that uses a 419(e) plan has one or more owners in their 50s, with long-time, key employees.
 The typical company also has 10 employees or less.

 Kurt Fasen, senior vice president of ING, in Minneapolis, says professional groups and small business operations with strong cash flows are attractive candidates for this type of program.
 For a medical office with two doctors and four employees, for example, contributions to this type of plan may range from $50,000 to about $250,000 annually.

 Fasen notes that 419 plans use lower-cost term insurance to fund death-benefit-only benefits.
 Universal life insurance, which offers flexible premium rates and payments is frequently used for post-retirement medical, disability and unemployment benefits.
 Loans against the cash value or cash withdrawals are also used to pay for welfare benefits.

 For 419 plans, ING provides only the insurance products, says Fasen.
 Often the company will review a plan provided by a vendor or third-party administrator to double check to see if the plan complies with the law.
 Fasen stresses that it’s important for business owners to hire a third party to design a plan that strictly adheres to IRS regulations.